Fanchaugh History, Family Crest & Coats of Arms

 Early Origins of the Fanchaugh family

 The surname Fanchaugh was first found in Derbyshire.
 The family held high distinction at Fanshawe Gate from early times.
 This was the site where Thomas Fanshawe (1533-1601), the Queen's Remembrancer and his descendants hailed.
 Very little is known of the earlier lineage apart from the fact that he was the eldest son of John Fanshawe of Fanshawe Gate and had an uncle name Henry Fanshawe.
 In addition to Fanshawe Gate, he held estates in Ware Park, Hertfordshire and Jenkins, in Barking, Essex; presumably some were inherited through the family.

 Important Dates for the Fanchaugh family

 This web page shows only a small excerpt of our Fanchaugh research.
 Another 69 words (5 lines of text) covering the years 1661, 1533, 1601, 1569, 1616, 1596, 1665, 1621, 1661, 1608, 1666, 1625 and 1680 are included under the topic Early Fanchaugh History in all our PDF Extended History products and printed products wherever possible.

 Fanchaugh Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Fanchaugh has undergone many spelling variations, including Fanshaw, Fanshawe and others.

 Early Notables of the Fanchaugh family (pre 1700)

-Distinguished members of the family include Thomas Fanshawe (1533-1601), English Remembrancer of the Exchequer; Sir Henry Fanshawe (1569-1616), an English Remembrancer of the Exchequer; Thomas Fanshawe, 1st Viscount Fanshawe KB (1596-1665), an English politician who sat in the House of Commons between 1621 and 1661, supporter of the Royalist cause in...
-Another 52 words (4 lines of text) are included under the topic Early Fanchaugh Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Thomas Fanshawe (1533-1601), English Remembrancer of the Exchequer; Sir Henry Fanshawe (1569-1616), an English Remembrancer of the Exchequer; Thomas Fanshawe, 1st Viscount Fanshawe KB (1596-1665), an English politician who sat in the House of Commons between 1621 and 1661, supporter of the Royalist cause in the...

 Migration of the Fanchaugh family